VP of Student Affairs

 Career Counselor, Author, and Editor

 First of all, know that you are not alone.
 Many students have periods of time when they feel out of sorts in their new environment, and it can be helpful to let others know what you’re experiencing.
 Whether it’s talking to your parents, friends, or residence advisor, letting someone know what you’re going through can normalize your experiences and alert you to resources you might not have known existed.
 Because adjusting is a very common issue for students, colleges have many student support services to help.
 They exist specifically for your benefit, so don’t hesitate to make use of them when you need them!
 For example, if you’re struggling with academic work, try connecting with professors, teaching assistants, and the learning support/strategies unit on your campus.
-If stress, anxiety, a general feeling of sadness, relationship troubles, or homesickness are affecting you, check in with your residence advisor, health care provider, or student counseling services.
+If stress, anxiety, a general feeling of sadness, relationship troubles, or homesickness is affecting you, check in with your residence advisor, health care provider, or student counseling services.
 Academic advisors, career counselors, financial aid officers, disability advisors, cultural/student identity groups, tutors, and peer support advisors are just a few of the other people on college campuses who are there to help students in need.
 If you don’t know where to start, check the student services section of your college website.
 Any of those offices will help get you connected to helpful resources and people, and will keep your concerns and questions confidential.

 Executive Director of Enrollment Management